-The very idea of the third act of this theatre performance was to pretend that Sneddon possessed some evidence as proof of Jordan’s words and at the same time have a legitimate reason not to show it to the jury.
+The very idea of the third act of this show was to pretend that Sneddon possessed some evidence against Jackson, all the time having a legitimate reason not to show it to the jury.

-Since Jordan wasn’t there Sneddon could wave the photos from a distance and tease the jury and the public into thinking that they were proving his case, while those in the legal profession knew that they were not, and the whole performance was an impressive but an empty gesture meant for vile purposes only.
+Since Jordan wasn’t there Sneddon could only wave the photos from a distance and tease the jury and the public into thinking that he had ‘something’ there, while those in the legal profession knew that it was a bluff – an empty gesture meant for effect and vile purposes only.

-Without the first liar the photos could never be used, so after throwing Sneddon a tired look the judge had to remind him of the 6th Amendment which meant that either the photos came in a package with the liar or Sneddon could not use them at all.
+Without Jordan Chandler the photos could never be used, so Sneddon was absolutely safe in his lies, and after throwing him a tired look the judge had to remind him of the 6th Amendment which meant that either the photos came in a package with the witness, or Sneddon could not use them at all.

-Fortunately Sneddon’s fake scene with waving the photos ended in no legal consequences for Jackson as the jury went by the words of the judge.
-But the general public was immensely taken in by Sneddon’s thrilling performance and was outraged that the jury followed the 6th Amendment and not the prosecution, and if it were not for a minor thing like the jury’s diligence and dedication to the sanctity of the law, the raging public would have sent Jackson into jail until the end of his time and would have probably lynched him on the way.
+The general public was taken in by Sneddon’s spectacular performance and didn’t realize that all of it was a big lie, and if it had not been for the jury’s diligence and dedication to the law, the raging public would have sent Jackson into jail until the end of his time and would have probably lynched him on the way.